FangYuanWoW/CombatLogs/README.md

 ## Installation

 1. Extract the `CombatLogs` folder to your `Interface\AddOns\` directory
-2. Rename folder from "CombatLogs-main" to "CombatLogs"
-3. Restart WoW or type `/reload`
+2. Restart WoW or type `/reload`
-4. The addon will load automatically with default zones pre-configured
+3. The addon will load automatically with default zones pre-configured

 ## Default Monitored Zones